pirapira/bamboo/doc/semantics.md

 Anyway, when the world calls the program, the program first looks up the source code for the contract specified in the permanent state.
 For example, when the permanent state is `A()`, the program tries to find a contract called `A` with zero arguments in the source code.
 If such a contract is not found in the source code, the Bamboo compiler is broken.
 If multiple such contracts are found in the compiler, the Bamboo compiler is also broken.

-Moreover, if the persistent state of the program contains `killed` flag being true, the program returns or fails at random (the EVM knows if there is enough gas to execute `STOP`, but the Bamboo semantics are not aware of the EVM's choice).
+Moreover, if the persistent state of the program contains `killed` flag being true, the program returns or fails at random (the EVM knows if there is enough gas to execute `STOP`, but the Bamboo semantics is not aware of the EVM's choice).

 ### The world can call the default case